Vargodl/DVwords-WeekenStrung/README.md

 What a surprisingly painful situation that is, crazy money which will ultimately be paid by taxpayers.

-Today was another good day.
+Otherwise, today was another very good day.
 Our guests left, hopefully to return to Regina--a possibility but not definite due to up to 30 cm or more of snow.
 It was a special, great trip--marathon, sports, touring, chats, including about James Joyce.

 On top of that, we had another fine VargoLADZ stream, with bhelgator and Donnie joining us.
 Topics included the "binary dichotomy" of binary vs non-binary, a bit on gender pronouns and sone MVP discussion (mine being about the power of social connectedness).
 A lot of pleasant and provocative banter was shared and volleyed across the virtual aisles and nets.